 Canopy Growth Corp (CGC)

 The legal-marijuana industry generates significant controversy.
-However, one thing cannot be denied: high-growth stocks levered towards cannabis have been growing.
+However, one thing cannot be denied: high-growth stocks levered towards cannabis have been hot and a little more volatile than one might prefer.
 One such name is Canopy Growth Corp (NYSE:CGC).
-Year-to-date, CGC shares are up over 28%, and that’s after a substantial pullback.

-I’m digging CGC primarily because it’s the most well-capitalized marijuana investment.
-Canopy sported a $10 billion-plus market cap, substantially higher than Aurora Cannabis’ (NYSE:ACB) $6.2 billion.
-As InvestorPlace’s own Bret Kenwell pointed out, that market cap rivals several well-known companies, including Macy’s (NYSE:M) and Chipotle (NYSE:CMG).
+Volatility aside, I’m digging CGC primarily because it’s the most well-capitalized marijuana investment.
+Canopy sported a $14 billion-plus market cap, substantially higher than Aurora Cannabis’ (NYSE:ACB) $7.7 billion.

 By the time millennials are looking at retirement, marijuana will have lost its Schedule I classification — likely long before this point.
 History shows that the Prohibition era failed to curb Americans’ desire for alcohol.
 History will eventually prove the same for cannabis.